raguer100/Meteor-Steam/README.md

-# İt is a meteor project that uses steam web api to get steam's top seller etc.
+# It is a meteor project that uses steam web api to get steam's top seller etc.